CarlGilman/DictionaryIndexer/README.md

 # DictionaryIndexer
 Parsing files against googles 1000 most common words and a dictionary file. outputting the dictionary definition and the times the word appeared in the text file.
-Use of virtual threads
+Use of virtual threads in this project.

 All code should be run using eclipse or other java programming software.